McNopper/OpenGL/GLUS/README.txt

 Changelog:

 27.08.2014 - Cleaning up and refactoring code inside GLUS 2.0 draft version.
 No interface changes.
+		   - Renamed files for Raspberry Pi and i.MX6.

 26.08.2014 - Draft version of GLUS 2.0.